amfoss/star-me/README.md

 The script needs to run a few minutes.
 At the end it will display "It's done." in blue color.
 Ensure it runs until the end.

 Thank you FOSSASIA for this awesome script!!
-The link to the original script can be fond [here](https://github.com/fossasia/star-me).
+The link to the original script can be found [here](https://github.com/fossasia/star-me).